ibm-cloud-docs/cis/owasp-rule-set-for-waf.md

 ### OWASP v3.x
 {: #owasp-v3x}

 [OWASP v3.x]{: tag-green} The paranoia level settings are part of the core ruleset.
-The paranoia level (PL) helps to define how aggressive the core rule set is.
+The paranoia level (PL) helps to define how aggressive the core ruleset is.

 |Paranoia level|Description|
 |:---:|---|